 In recent years, business leaders, government officials, academics, NGOs and unions have expressed interest in a global approach to delivering a Living Wage.
 In response, the Living Wage Foundation (LWF) has been exploring the possibility of developing such a global, collaborative approach.

 Following on from the 2015 roundtables, several Living Wage Employers, multi stakeholder agencies and other interested parties, came together to discuss harnessing the increasing interest in a global Living Wage approach to address in-work poverty across all sectors and multiple geographies, as part of a unified, global process.
-Current members of this group include:

 A second round of international discussions was convened in 2017 to consolidate support and continue to develop interest in the Principles.
 Between May and July 2017, the LWF facilitated seven international conference calls (“Living Wage Dialogues”).
 These drew together an international coalition of key stakeholders interested in developing successful Living Wages around the world, and in finding a way to progress the growth of a global Living Wage movement.
-The objectives of each Dialogue were:

 The group members are now consolidating ideas and opinions from the Dialogue participants, and considering next steps to develop the Global Living Wage movement.